Connect for Health Social Prescribing

 Anyone aged over 18 who’s registered with a GP in Suffolk can access our services, but you must have a respiratory condition to sign up to Connect for Health Respiratory.
 If you’re not sure which service is right for you, call our team: 01394 332265.

-Once we’ve drawn up your action plan together, we’ll be able to refer you to free wellbeing support in Suffolk.
+Following a chat, we’ll be able to refer you to free wellbeing support in Suffolk.
 This could be anything from joining community groups to getting financial advice or help with housing.

 Delivered in partnership with